C Program to Sort Array in Ascending Order

 Array[j] = 19

 Now the Array will be 4 25 19 21.
-Next, j will be increment by 1.
+Next, j will increment by 1.

-Third Iteration of C Program to Sort Array in Ascending Order : for(j = 3; 3 < 4; 3++)
+Third Iteration of C Program to Sort Array in Ascending Order: for(j = 3; 3 < 4; 3++)

 Condition inside the For Loop is True so, the compiler will enter into the If Statement: if(Array[0] > Array[3])

 if(4 > 21) – It means Condition is False.
-So, it will exit from the If block, and j value will increment by 1.
+So, it will exit from the If block, and the j value will increment by 1.

 Fourth Iteration: for(j = 4; 4 < 4; 4++)

-Condition inside it is False.
+The condition inside it is False.
 So, the compiler will exit from the For Loop.
 Next, i value incremented by 1.

 First For Loop – Second Iteration: for(i = 1; 1 < 4; 1++)